Apple M1 Max vs Pentium E5200

 Chip lithography | 45 nm | 5 nm |

-Apple M1 Max, on the other hand, has a 2264.4% higher aggregate performance score, 400% more physical cores and 400% more threads, and a 800% more advanced lithography process.
+Apple M1 Max has a 2257.6% higher aggregate performance score, 400% more physical cores and 400% more threads, and a 800% more advanced lithography process.

-The Apple M1 Max is our recommended choice as it beats the Pentium E5200 in performance tests.
+The M1 Max is our recommended choice as it beats the Pentium E5200 in performance tests.

 Note that Pentium E5200 is a desktop processor while Apple M1 Max is a notebook one.